SpencerLabAQ/AIPT/README.md

 ---

 ### How to generate the tables and figures in the paper

+Install the latest version of Python3 (*tested with version 3.9.1*)

 Initialize the python execution environment:
 ```shell
 git clone https://github.com/SpencerLabAQ/AIPT.git